Updated 14 February 2014

 The following is not intended to scare away visitors or potential investors.
 Rather, it is intended to give you a realistic picture of what you should look out for in terms of personal safety when traveling to Belize.
-W offer the following extracts from the U.S. and British embassies Travel Advisories as of July 2013 and their perspective on travel here.
+We offer the following extracts from the U.S. and British embassies Travel Advisories as of January 2014 and their perspective on travel here.
 We include updates, corrections and new information from our own research and data supplied by residents and expats from our private mailing list.

 For more detailed information on Belize as a country, you may want to check our our Belize Country Profile.

 Belize has regretfully joined the rest of Central America by being categorized as a major transit route for drug smugglers.
 From the press reports 16 September 2011:

 ” US President Barack Obama has added Belize and El Salvador to a blacklist of countries considered major producers or transit routes for illegal drugs.
 The blacklisting came on the day El Salvador celebrates independence from Spain and days before Belize also observes its Independence Day.
 Officials said cartels were using the two Central American nations as routes for smuggling cocaine from South America north to Mexico and the US.
 In total, 22 countries were included on the drugs blacklist.
 Three were deemed to have “failed demonstrably” in the fight against drugs – Burma, Bolivia and Venezuela.
 Correspondents say the inclusion of Belize and El Salvador on the list reflects the growing influence of Mexico’s powerful drugs cartels.
 The other Central American countries – Costa Rica, Guatemala, Honduras, Nicaragua and Panama – were already on the blacklist, as were Mexico and major cocaine producers Colombia and Peru.”